// Remove Clearing button

 Full details of the modules on offer will be published through the Programme Regulations and Specifications ahead of each academic year.
 This usually happens in May.

-You will analyse poetry, plays, prose and film.
-You’ll learn new critical and theoretical models to support such analysis.
+We'll help you develop your skills in interpreting poetry, plays, prose and film.
+You’ll learn new critical and theoretical models to support and strengthen your analysis.

-You will have the opportunity to broaden your knowledge beyond English literature.
-Students on this degree can take modules from other humanities disciplines, including:
+You’ll also have the opportunity to broaden your knowledge through modules in other humanities disciplines, including:

 • philosophy